 - 1.2 The Corporate Plan will be supported by the new Corporate Policy Framework.
-This has been revised and includes proposals to delete existing policies which will bring the framework in line with our new Corporate Plan.
-This recognises the substantial policy changes taking place at a national, regional and local level including: - Removal of Regional Development Agencies and replacing these with Local Enterprise Partnerships (LEPs) - The transfers of the Public Health remit from Primary Care Trusts (PCTs) to County Councils - Welfare Reform changes to the administration of benefits and move towards 'digital by default' access to benefit services - Open Public services and Localism creating new rights for communities and others to get involved in the direct delivery of local services within local areas - Localisation of Council Tax and changes to Business Rates - 1.3 The Corporate Plan, setting out our revised mission and priorities, is key to the Council meeting the financial challenges in the years ahead.
+This has been revised and includes proposals to (A) Retain; (B) Introduced new policies from 2013/14 onwards to reflect new requirements and consolidate existing organisational practices where appropriate; and (C) Delete those where substantial changes are required or where the requirements have been superseded.
+These proposed changes are designed to bring the framework in line with the Council's revised Corporate Plan and the resources available to implement such strategies and policies.
+Where policies are proposed for deletion, a formal close down process will be undertaken to complete any associated actions, communicate the changes to stakeholders and ensure that any residual actions are allocated to appropriate teams within the Council.
+This process also recognises the substantial policy changes taking place at a national, regional and local level including: - Removal of Regional Development Agencies and replacing these with Local Enterprise Partnerships (LEPs) - The transfers of the Public Health remit from Primary Care Trusts (PCTs) to County Councils - Welfare Reform changes to the administration of benefits and move towards 'digital by default' access to benefit services - Open Public services and Localism creating new rights for communities and others to get involved in the direct delivery of local services within local areas - Localisation of Council Tax and changes to Business Rates - 1.3 The Corporate Plan, setting out our revised mission and priorities, is key to the Council meeting the financial challenges in the years ahead.
 As such, we published the proposed corporate policy framework, alongside our budget savings proposals, in our consultation document "Our proposed budget savings 2013-15 the future role of the Council".
 These are set out in Box 1 below.

-BOX 1
+BOX 1 Vision

-Vision

-Work to improve lives, communities and the prosperity of Copeland'.
+• Work to improve lives, communities and the prosperity of Copeland'.